 Gran Class of Tohoku, Hokuriku and Hokkaido Shinkansen

 Japan Rail Pass covers Tohoku, Hokkaido and Hokuriku Shinkansen trains fully.
 Gran class that is the highest class seat is available on these Shinkansen lines.
-This class is first ever seat higher than Green class.
+This is higher class than Green class.
 If you take this Gran class, both Japan Rail Pass Ordinary and even Green cover a base fare only.
 You need to pay all amount of surcharge beside JR Pass.
+This extra charge is not the difference between Green class and Gran class.
+You must pay Gran class full amount.

 Delux Green on JR Kyushu trains